breadcat/blog.minskio.co.uk/content/quotes.md

 >Mustn't grumble <!-- chas and dave wallop -->

+>My disappointment is immeasurable, and my day is ruined <!-- the report of the week -->

 >My name is Bolo Santosi, I am the leader of the revolutionary army known as the Reapers. <!-- just cause 2 -->

 >My tables are so clean you could eat off them <!-- discworld -->